Keyboard shortcuts

 Periodic Table

 Interactive 18-column periodic table for selecting isotopes.
 Click an element to see its natural isotopes with abundance percentages.
 Supports multi-select with density input.
-ENDF/B-VIII.0 availability hints shown for each isotope.
+ENDF availability hints are shown for each isotope based on the currently selected data library.

 Periodic Table